immcantation/dowser/docs/topics/createGermlines.md

 :   Name of the locus column in the input data

 trim_lengths
-:   Remove trailing Ns from `seq` column if length different from germine?
+:   Remove trailing Ns from `seq` column if length different from germline?

 force_trim
 :   Remove all characters from sequence if different from germline? (not recommended)